openid/Contract-Exchange-Extension/doc/source/binding.rst

 After authenticated at :term:`Signatory`, an End User may specifiy the identifier of a Server by which his Personal Information is managed.

 Alice has an account at a local storage and delivery company called "Agile Cats".
-She is buying a cosmetics at Hawaii based caompany called "Welina" and that coampany want to know where to deliver and how much it cost to deliver.
+She is buying a cosmetics at Hawaii based company called "Welina" and that company want to know where to deliver and how much it cost to deliver.

 Alice has not registered her delivery service at the Signatory, she is asked to specifiy the delivery servier Server URL.
 She fills the following URI :